amitTrip/stacktracer/README.md

 ##Highlights

->*	800 kb single exe file with only dependency of .net framework 4.0 client profile.
+>*	800 kb single exe file(no installation required) with only dependency of .net framework 4.0 client profile.
 >*	Captures stack trace of any .net process Windows forms ,WPF, asp.net you name it.
->*	No need of any symbols.
+>*	No need of any symbol files.
->*	Supports .net framework 2.0 to 4.5
+>*	You can troubleshoot applications written in .net framework 2.0 to 4.5
->*	Can target 32 bit and 64 bit process.
+>*	Target 32 bit and 64 bit process.
->*	View traces in your favourite browser IE. (inspired from IIS FREB)
+>*	View traces in browser. (inspired from IIS FREB)
 >*	Intuitive timeline view to filter out unwanted stacks/threads.
->*	Very easy to troubleshoot Hang or High CPU issues on customer machines.
+>*	Very easy to troubleshoot Hang or High CPU issues on production enviroments.
->*	Can troubleshoot hangs less than 5 seconds easily.
+>*	Less overhead on the running process,so you can troubleshoot slow performance issues which are less than 5 seconds .

 ##Limitations